Goddard-Fortran-Ecosystem/pFlogger/pFlogger_UserGuide.md

 ## Background

-In High Performance Computing (HPC) applications, the use of text-base messages (for instance using `print` statements) can be cumbersome.
+In High Performance Computing (HPC) applications, conventional Fortran I/O in the form of WRITE and PRINT statements is too inflexible in many respects.

+With distributed computing, one is immediately confronted with the need to add surrounding logic to control just which processes actually execute a given I/O stament.
+E.g., often we only need one process, typically the root process, to provide some informative status.
+But other times we want all the processes to provide some information and are confronted with determining which process wrote what and when?
+Or maybe we want each process to write to a separate file.

-The messages may not be organized enough to contain critical information developers and users need to understand the behavior of their applications.
+Complex applications expose an orthogonal manner in which conventional I/O is frequently too limited in practice.
+Output messages may not be organized enough to contain critical information developers and users need to understand the behavior of their applications.
 The typical problems we may encounter are:

+- Obscurity
-- Important messages are obscured by a huge set of routine messages.
+    - Warning and error messages are hidden by a deluge of ordinary messages.
 - Performance
-    - Users add a `print` statement in an inner loop or across all processes.
+    - Print statements can be expensive if not really needed.
 - Anonymity – important message of unknown origin
     - Which process
     - Which software component
     - Which line in a file
-- Loss of productivity
+- Productivity
-    - Recompile to activate low-level debug diagnostics.
+    - Recompilation to activate/deactivate low-level debug diagnostics.
-- Complexity
+- Code legibility
-    - Print statements are executed only if preprocessing directives are set at compilation.
+    - Complex logic surrounding print statements and/or obscure preprocessor controls.

 In HPC software running on multi-core platforms, we need to have a framework that facilitates the creation of text-based messages providing useful information on the behavior of the software so as to help code developers and users debug and track down errors systematically.
 The framework needs to be able to:

 - Route warnings and errors to prominent location
     - And profiler data